 Colour figures are accepted at no cost to the author provided that the editor agrees that they improve the understanding of the paper.
-Figures printed in black and white may appear in colour in Crystallography Journals Online.
+Figures printed in greyscale may appear in colour in Crystallography Journals Online.

-Authors preparing colour figures should consider how the figure would look if printed in greyscale and to readers who are colour-blind.
+Authors preparing colour figures should consider how the figure would look if printed in greyscale and to readers who are colourblind.
 It is very important that poor contrast (e.g. pale colours with a white background) be avoided.
 Backgrounds should normally be white.

 5.7.
-Chemical line diagrams
+Chemical line diagrams and schemes

-In papers reporting new organic or metalorganic structures, it is mandatory that a chemical line diagram be included for each compound.
+In papers reporting new organic or metal-organic structures, it is mandatory that a chemical line diagram be included for each compound.
 The diagram should be complete, showing all species present in the structure, including counter-ions and solvent molecules in their correct proportions.
+Structures should be numbered (I), (II), (III) etc.